UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

 ## Users and Tasks

 The **To Do Service API** uses JSON files to create its database.
-In this tutorial, we will use cURL to `POST` and `GET` our data, but you can use any other client, such as Postman to send and receive data.
+In this tutorial, we will use cURL to `POST` and `GET` our data, but you can use any other REST client, such as Postman to send and receive data.

 ### Enroll a new user